 Parent Authorization Form

-- This form provides insurance information AND serves as “permission to treat” and will accompany your son when he is away from camp
+- This form provides insurance information AND serves as “permission to treat.”
+It will accompany your son when he is away from camp.

-- Complete this form as a SINGLE page.
-DO NOT send multiple pieces of paper with separate photocopies of your insurance cards
+- DO NOT send multiple pieces of paper with separate photocopies of your insurance cards.

 Physician Exam Form

-- Documentation of an exam within 24 months of attending camp.
+- Must be filled out by your son’s physician, providing documentation of an exam within 24 months of attending camp.

-- You can substitute your doctor’s own generated exam information, but if faxing, use your son’s personal barcoded form as your cover sheet so that the doctor’s office non-barcoded papers that follow will be identified as belonging to your son.
+- You can substitute your doctor’s own office-generated form, but if faxing, be sure to use your son’s personal barcoded form as the cover sheet, so that any non-barcoded pages will be identified as belonging to your son.

-- We understand that a doctor’s appointment might be scheduled after the May 20 deadline and before camp starts.
+- Note: we understand that a doctor’s appointment might be scheduled after the May 20 deadline and before camp starts.
 Please submit all of the other forms and send the updated Physician Exam Form as soon as you can.